collingeorge/rTKA-Multimodal-Anesthesia-Protocol/03_Anesthesia_Protocols/Protocol_2_BlockFree_OFIA.md

 ### 9.7 Prolonged Neuromuscular Blockade

 **Causes:**
+- **Severe renal impairment:** prolonged exposure to neuromuscular blocking and reversal agents may delay recovery
 - Magnesium administration (common in Protocol 2 if used)
 - Renal impairment
 - Hypothermia